 In recognition of her scholarly achievements, Keller was elected to membership in the American Antiquarian Society of Worcester, Massachusetts in 2004.
 She was also awarded a Lifetime Achievement Award in 2011 by the Society for American Music.

 Robert M. Keller was a pro-bono consultant with Executive Services Corps of New England, directed the Computer Learning Center at Fox Hill Village in Westwood, MA, and has served as an Instructor of Computer Applications at Montgomery College.
 In 1988, he developed a unique system of indexing country dance figures and has compiled several major indexes of English and American country dances including the Dance Figures Index, American Country Dances 1730–1810, and The Dancing Master CD-ROM and website.
 He participated in the development of The National Tune Index and managed the programming for The Performing Arts in Colonial American Newspapers.
-He is the principal author of the Early American Music and its European Sources.
+He was the principal author of the Early American Music and its European Sources.
 Keller earned a B.S. from the U.S. Naval Academy.